-Alpha radiation has a very limited ability to penetrate materials and can be blocked by a sheet of paper, skin, and even a few inches of air.
+Alpha radiation has a very limited ability to penetrate materials.
+This type of radiation can be blocked by a sheet of paper, skin, or even a few inches of air.
 External exposure to alpha radiation generally doesn’t pose a danger, but alpha particles can be potentially dangerous if inhaled or swallowed.

-Gamma radiation and x-rays consist of higher energy that can travel a great distance at the speed of light and can penetrate a variety of materials.
+Gamma radiation and x-rays consist of higher energy that can travel a great distance at the speed of light and penetrate various materials.
 Gamma rays are often used in medical applications to treat cancer and diagnostic x-rays.
 Gamma rays are also used in industrial applications to find defects in materials that other metrology techniques can’t find.
-Since the gamma radiation material penetration ability is so high, it’s crucial to block this radiation using concrete, lead, and sand.
+Since gamma radiation has a high penetration level, it’s crucial to block this radiation using concrete, lead, and sand.
 The thickness of these materials is determined by a physics study performed by a licensed physicist.